The 20-Minute Nap:

 What are the benefits of a 20-minute nap?

 A 20-minute nap delivers five evidence-supported benefits: (1) Alertness restoration — partial adenosine clearance improves prefrontal cognitive function within minutes of waking (Tietzel & Lack, 2001); (2) Mood improvement — N2 sleep reduces amygdala emotional reactivity (Gujar et al., 2011); (3) Memory consolidation — sleep spindles transfer recently acquired information to long-term storage; (4) Reaction time improvement — motor cortex and response inhibition restored to near-baseline within 30 minutes of waking; (5) Microsleep prevention — reduced risk of involuntary 1–5 second sleep intrusions during subsequent wakefulness, directly relevant to driving safety.
-These benefits appear reliably in research with a grogginess risk under 10% at 20 minutes.

 Will a 20-minute nap affect my sleep tonight?